 Medium-sized heterocycles exist in a broad spectrum of biologically active natural products and medicinally important synthetic compounds.
-The construction of medium-sized rings remains challenging, particularly the assembly of different ring sizes from the same type of substrates.
-Here we report palladium-catalyzed, regiodivergent [5+4] and [5+2] annulations of vinylethylene carbonates and allylidenemalononitriles.
+The construction of medium-sized rings remains challenging, particularly the assembly of different ring sizes from the same type of substrate.
+Here we report palladium-catalyzed, regiodivergent [5 + 4] and [5 + 2] annulations of vinylethylene carbonates and allylidenemalononitriles.
 We describe the production of over 50 examples of nine- and seven-membered heterocycles in high isolated yields and excellent regioselectivities.
-We demonstrate the synthetic utility of this approach by converting a nine-membered ring product to an interesting polycyclic caged molecule via a [2+2] transannulation.
-Mechanistic studies suggest that the [5+2] annulation proceeds through a palladium-catalyzed ring-opening/re-cyclization from the [5+4] adducts.
+We demonstrate the synthetic utility of this approach by converting a nine-membered ring product to an interesting polycyclic caged molecule via a [2 + 2] transannulation.
+Mechanistic studies suggest that the [5 + 2] annulation proceeds through palladium-catalyzed ring-opening/re-cyclization from the [5 + 4] adducts.